developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/api/switchscannerparams/index.md

 		    }
 		}

-#### Notes

-**Pre-conditions and assumptions**:

-* DataWedge and the respective Profile must be enabled
-* Barcode scanning should be enabled in the active Profile
-* If Intent contains an invalid or unsupported scanner parameter or value, result code(s) will be sent

-### Multi-scanner mode
-In [multi-scanner](../../input/barcode/#scannerselection) mode, it is required for Switch Scanner Params API to include the specific scanner to be used with intent extra `scanner_selection_by_identifier`.
+For [multiple scanners](../../input/barcode/#scannerselection), it is required for Switch Scanner Params API to include the specific scanner to be used with intent extra `scanner_selection_by_identifier`.

     Intent i = new Intent();
     i.setAction("com.symbol.datawedge.api.ACTION");